Sean Bailey | Architecture + Design

 Welcome to seanbaileyarchitecture.com.

 This platform showcases some of my personal work; my interests and accolades throughout my life and career.
-Since graduating from the MArch course at the Welsh School of Architecture in 2018 and more recently the Part III Professional Studies course in 2020, I am now working as a qualified and RIBA chartered architect at an associate level in London.
+Since graduating from the MArch course at the Welsh School of Architecture in 2018 and more recently the Part III Professional Studies course in 2020, I am now working as a qualified and RIBA chartered architect as an associate partner in London.
 I continue to pursue my voyage through the labyrinth of the architectural world looking for bigger and better challenges and truly enjoy pushing myself to explore new design frontiers.

-– Sean Bailey, 2024
+– Sean Bailey, 2025

 NEWS ITEMS